course-details-portlet

 Further on evaluation

-Oral exam: Oral exam with a duration of approx. 30 minutes divided between the student's presentation of the qualification assignment and conversation about the presentation, as well as other topic areas/syllabus.
+Oral exam: Oral exam with a duration of approx. 30 minutes divided between the student's presentation of their essay (qualification assignment) and conversation about the presentation, as well as other topic areas/syllabus.
+The oral exam will be conducted either physically or digitally.
+Information will be published on Blackboard.

 Specific conditions